Archive for October 2023

 October 16, 2023

-Meade introduced their Deep-Space telescopes in about the early 1980’s which caught my eye in magazine advertisements.
+Meade introduced their Deep-Space telescopes in about the early 1980’s which caught my attention in magazine advertisements.

-I was looking for something larger than my 4.5-inch reflector which I was using at that time.
-The Deep-Space series consisted of two telescopes: A 10-inch and 16-inch f/4.5 telescopes with equatorial mounts.
+In about 1991, I was began looking for something larger than my 4.5-inch reflector which I was using at that time.
+The Meade Deep-Space series Newtonian’s consisted of two telescopes: A 10-inch and 16-inch f/4.5 telescopes with equatorial mounts.

 This was at a time when Meade was building their serious Newtonian’s in their Costa Mesa, facility, which included grinding and polishing mirrors.
-All of the hardware, bolts and Allen heads on these telescopes and mounts are SAE (Society of Automotive Engineers) and not metric.
+All of the hardware, bolts and allen heads on these telescopes and mounts are SAE.
+(Society of Automotive Engineers)

-The following is a Meade advertisement from almost 40 years ago as of 2024:
+The following is a Meade Deep-Space magazine advertisement from the 1980’s:

 My local astronomy club (at that time) had a DS-16 which was a two-person job to set up.
 I could take the 16-inch and use at any time.
 However, this thing was a monster, and where would I store this behemoth of a telescope?
 I didn’t and still don’t have a permanent observatory, and how would I set it up by myself?
 The 16-inch was definitely not for me!
 The 10-inch seemed to be the perfect larger aperture telescope and with an equatorial mount.
 I had always liked the simplicity of a Newtonian, and an equatorial mount was a must.

-Astronomy Magazine tested a 10-inch DS-10A (The 10A was an updated version with a 2-inch focuser, setting circles and RA drive) with Astronomy Magazine giving the test mirror a rating of a B+.
+Astronomy Magazine tested a 10-inch DS-10A (The 10A was an updated version with a 2-inch focuser, setting circles and RA drive) with the magazine giving the test mirror a rating of a B+.

-The low pedestal mount is perfect for use with an astro-chair, when making observing notes and pencil sketches at the eyepiece.
+The low pedestal mount is ideal for use with an astro-chair, when making observing notes and pencil sketches at the eyepiece.
 As for me, it’s impossible to observe and sketch while standing.

 NGC 2024 Nebula in Orion